 Denis R. Burger, Ph.D.
 Dr. Burger has been a director since February 2014 and was named Vice Chairman of the Board in August 2014 and Chief Science Officer in January 2016.
-His appointment as Chief Science
+Dr. Burger is also currently a director of

-Officer was effected under an expansion of his existing consulting relationship, as disclosed under "Related Person Transactions- Consulting Agreement" below.
-Dr. Burger is also currently a director of Aptose Biosciences Inc., a cancer therapeutics company listed on the NASDAQ, and serves on its audit committee.
+Aptose Biosciences Inc., a cancer therapeutics company listed on the NASDAQ, and serves on its audit committee.
 Dr. Burger co-founded Trinity Biotech PLC, a NASDAQ listed diagnostic company, in June 1992, served as its Chairman from June 1992 to May 1995, and is currently lead independent director.
 Until March 2007, he was Chairman and Chief Executive Officer of AVI Biopharma Inc. (now Sarepta Therapeutics, Inc.), a NASDAQ listed RNA-therapeutics company.
 He was also a co-founder of Epitope Inc. (now Orasure Technologies Inc., NASDAQ listed), serving as its Chairman from 1981 to 1990.
 Dr. Burger previously held a professorship in the Department of Microbiology and Immunology and Surgery (Surgical Oncology) at the Oregon Health and Sciences University in Portland.
 Dr. Burger received his undergraduate degree in Bacteriology and Immunology from the University of California, Berkeley and his Master of Science and Ph.D. degrees in Microbiology and Immunology from the University of Arizona.
 Dr. Burger brings significant biotechnology company experience and operational expertise to the Company's Board, as well as a local presence for in person consultations with management.

 Anthony D. Caracciolo.
-Mr. Caracciolo has served as Chairman of the Board since June 2013 and is also chair of the Compensation Committee.
+Mr. Caracciolo was appointed Executive Chairman of the Company in January 2017 and has served as Chairman of the Board since June 2013.
 In December 2011, the Board appointed Mr. Caracciolo as a director.
 Mr. Caracciolo has over 30 years of experience in the pharmaceutical sciences industry.
 He was formerly employed at Gilead Sciences, Inc. ("Gilead"), a publicly held, research-based biopharmaceutical company that discovers, develops and commercializes innovative medicines in areas of unmet medical need, from 1997 until retiring in October 2010.
 During his tenure, Mr. Caracciolo served as Senior Vice President, Manufacturing and Operations and was a senior member of Gilead's executive committee, which was responsible for the strategic and operational direction of Gilead.
 While at Gilead, Mr. Caracciolo was responsible for directing operational and strategic initiatives for two manufacturing sites, development of a portfolio of contract manufacturing organizations, production of over 50 percent of Gilead's commercial products, information technology, compliance assurance associated with aseptic processing, product development, optimization, technology transfers, and supervision of over 600 employees at six global locations.
 Prior to Gilead, Mr. Caracciolo was Vice President of Operations for Bausch and Lomb's pharmaceutical division.
 Before joining Bausch and Lomb, he held various management positions at Sterling Drug for over 13 years.
 Mr. Caracciolo received a B.S. degree in Pharmaceutical Science from St. John's University in 1978.
-Mr. Caracciolo brings to the Board an understanding of the Company's operational issues and extensive experience in management and the biotech industry.
+Mr. Caracciolo brings to the Board supervision of the Company's operational issues and extensive experience in management and the biotech industry.